saccodd/mouserbot-discord/README.md

 Following video showcases the features mentioned above: [demo video](https://youtu.be/zQKLtE-mhJs)

-You can also test the features on our Discord testing server: [testing server](https://discord.gg/MQEhK2H)
+You can also test them on our Discord server: [test server](https://discord.gg/MQEhK2H)

 ### Pre-requirements for bot installation ###